 A chaotic house is something that every pet parent has witnessed.
 Chewed furniture, destroyed cushions and fabric sucking is most commonly encountered with.
 This destructive behaviour can leave pet owners puzzled and frustrated.
 To help you understand the reasons why dogs chew everything?
 Check this article and gain valuable insights on how to tackle this unwanted behaviour.

-• Dogs who seek relief from anxiety usually chew when left alone.
+Dogs who seek relief from anxiety usually chew when left alone.
 This stress-induced chewing can include wooden items, plastics, balls, slippers, etc. Try creating a comfortable and safe environment, add playfulness with your arrival and gradually increase alone time to help control this anxiety.
-Moreover, instead of leaving them alone, dog daycare and boarding services can also be opted for.
+Calm Pet is a natural medicine to tackle anxiety and stress in dogs.

 To deal with boredom, you can also book a hydrotherapy session for your dog.
 Since most dogs love water, this can serve not only as a fun activity but also strengthen muscles, promote cardiovascular fitness and whatnot!
 Tap here to dive into our service portfolio.